YINI-lang/YINI-spec/YINI-Specification.md

 ```

 ## 6. String Literals
+YINI has four types of string literals — raw, classic, hyper, and triple-quoted — each designed to help express text clearly and appropriately in different situations, whether for escape handling, whitespace normalization, or multi-line content.

-In YINI, string literals can be enclosed in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""`.
+String literals in YINI **must be enclosed** in either single quotes `'` or double quotes `"`, or optionally in triple double quotes `"""`.
 You may use whichever is preferred or most appropriate for the context.

 **Note:** If a string is not quoted, it's not a string — period.